ibm-cloud-docs/vmwaresolutions/sddc/sd_orderinginstance.md

 For Cloud Foundation instances, you can order VMware vSAN storage only.

-When you select **Preconfigured** Bare Metal Server configuration, the storage settings are standardized and cannot be changed:
-  * For the **Small** Bare Metal Server configuration, two disk drives of 1.9 TB SSD SED are ordered.
-  * For the **Large** Bare Metal Server configuration, four disk drives of 3.8 TB SSD SED are ordered.

-When you select the **Customized** Bare Metal Server configuration, you can customize the vSAN storage for your instance.
+When you select the **Skylake** or **Broadwell** Bare Metal Server configuration, you can customize the vSAN storage for your instance.
 Specify the following vSAN settings:
 * **Disk Type and Size for vSAN Capacity Disks**: Select an option for the capacity disks that you need.
 * **Number of vSAN Capacity Disks**: Specify the number of capacity disks that you want to add.
 * If you want to add capacity disks over the limit of eight, check the **High-Performance Intel Optane** box.
 This option provides two extra capacity disk bays for a total of 10 capacity disks and is useful for workloads that require less latency and higher IOPS throughput.
 The **High-Performance Intel Optane** option is available only for Dual Intel Xeon Gold 5120 and 6140 Processors.